 - First of all, every lunar astronaut was wearing a spacesuit and a backpack that weighed, on Earth, about 80 kilograms (176 pounds): as much as the astronaut himself.
-It's true that on the Moon this gear weighs one sixth of its Earth weight, i.e., about 13 kilograms (28 pounds), but it is still a substantial extra ballast that the astronaut has to lift in order to jump.
+Although on the Moon this gear weighs one sixth of its Earth weight, i.e., about 13 kilograms (28 pounds), it is still a substantial extra ballast that the astronaut has to lift in order to jump.

-- Young was wearing a very bulky and rigid suit, limiting his freedom of motion and the energy he could put into his leap by bending his legs and moving his arms (Figure 6.7-3).
+- Young was wearing a very bulky and stiff suit, limiting his freedom of motion and therefore again the energy he could put into his leap by bending his legs and moving his arms (Figure 6.7-3).

 Many hoax theorists also make the mistake of considering Young's jump as the highest ever made on the Moon.
 Actually, it was just a hop intended to take an unusual salute photograph.
 Other jumps were much higher and correspondingly more dangerous.

 In his book Moonwalker, he reported that it was “the only time in our whole lunar stay that I had a real moment of panic and thought I had killed myself.
 The suit and backpack weren’t designed to support a four-foot fall.
 Had the backpack broken or the suit split open, I would have lost my air.
 A rapid decompression, or as one friend calls it, a high-altitude hiss-out, and I would have been dead instantly.
 Fortunately, everything held together.”*